 The stunning final product - Luxury photo album.

-Now, that we have figured out what jobs our customers want to accomplished, what are the negative outcomes that they don't want to have and what the positive outcomes are, we can move on to our value proposition and learn how to make sure we fulfil their needs and desires with our product or service.
+Now, that we have figured out what jobs our customers wants/needs accomplishing, what the potential negative outcomes are and what positive outcomes they're looking for, we can move on to our value proposition and learn how to make sure we fulfil their needs and desires with our product or service.

-Let's have a look at the value proposition map.
+Now let's have a look at the value proposition map.
 This is a way you can design products or services that you know will create the most value for your customers.
-These value propositions can now be designed to address your customers jobs they need to be done and their pains and gains relating to those jobs.
+These value propositions can now be designed to address your customers needs, or more specifically, their pains and gains relating to this job.
 This map is composed of:

 The products and services you provide.